 Building comfort is mandatory, necessary, and a work in progress.
-This involves developing and enhancing one's knowledge about broad-based concepts that are often conflated, such as assigned sex at birth, gender identity, gender expression, and sexual and romantic attraction, etc.
+This involves developing and enhancing one's knowledge about broad-based concepts that are often conflated, such as sex assigned at birth, gender identity, gender expression, and sexual and romantic attraction, etc.

 Building confidence is possible, challenging, and evolving.
-This involves developing a nuanced understanding of how language is utilized, and culture is embodied by 2SLGBTQIA+ folks.
-Confidence involves developing a working understanding of 2SLGBTQIA+ identities, expressions, and experiences that are subsumed under broad-based concepts.
+This involves developing a nuanced understanding of how language is utilized, and culture is embodied by 2S/LGBTQIA+ folks.
+Confidence involves developing a working understanding of 2S/LGBTQIA+ identities, expressions, and experiences that are subsumed within broad-based concepts.

 Building competence is infused, ongoing, and sustainable.
 This is a lifelong process that is more reflexive than the two prior Cs.
 Building competence involves developing the ability to understand one's own positionality within communities and contexts.
-It involves constant agitation and self-reflection to understand how systems of oppression and systems of privilege affect 2SLGBTQIA+ youth.
+It involves constant agitation, self-reflection, and cultural humility to understand how systems of oppression and systems of privilege affect 2S/LGBTQIA+ youth.